splunk-soar-connectors/mapsco-geocoding/README.md

 To solve this problem we created this free geocoding service, which offers generous limits that will suit most users.
 For those in need of very high-volume geocoding, we offer very affordable geocoding plans(https://geocode.maps.co/plans/).

-You can change the base_url to use the vendors comerical offering.</p>
+You can change the base_url to use the vendors comerical offering.

-<p></br>This app has been developed by the team from unapped
+This app has been developed by the team from unapped

 GITHUB: https://github.com/unapped